Jesseatgao/bdownload/docs/source/index.rst

     extra HTTP header, standard or custom, which can be repeated several times, e.g.
     '`-H "User-Agent: John Doe" -H "X-BD-Key: One Thousand And One Nights"`'.The headers take precedence over the ones specified by other parameters if conflict happens

+``-u USER_PASS, --user-pass USER_PASS``

+    default HTTP Authentication for ALL the downloads in "`user:password`" format.
+Warning: don't use this option if not all of the downloads need the authentication to avoid leaking credential, use the `--netrc-file` option instead

+``--netrc-file NETRC_FILE``

+    a .netrc-like file for HTTP authentication, from which the 'default' entry, if present, takes precedence over the `--user-pass` option

 ``-h, --help``